 A photographer who uses fixed lenses (i.e. not zoom), which eschews the flash unless it is not absolutely necessary, that has a large optical park (ie objectives) is surely a guarantee of excellent quality.
 Even the fact of working in pairs (ie. ensuring the constant presence of two photographers) makes a big difference, because it shows care and ensures a better result.

 A good photographer is rightly flexible and attentive to the needs and tastes of its customers.

-Even the timing of delivery of the work are important, as well as the availability to deliver ALL the images taken that day (if possible at the highest resolution and without logos), rather than a simple selection.
+Even the timing of delivery of the work are important, as well as the availability to deliver the images at the highest resolution and without logos.

 Don’t underestimate, finally, the impression that you “skin” has when you meet the photographer.